Skip to main content

 Peptide Therapies a Foundational Perspective

 Peptides are short chains of amino acids that act as precise signaling molecules.
-The therapies relevant to this discussion are those that influence the Growth Hormone/IGF-1 axis, a central pillar of and tissue regeneration.
+The therapies relevant to this discussion are those that influence the Growth Hormone/IGF-1 axis, a central pillar of metabolic health and tissue regeneration.

 • Sermorelin ∞ This is a growth hormone-releasing hormone (GHRH) analogue.
 It directly stimulates the pituitary gland to produce and release its own GH, preserving the natural pulsatile pattern of secretion.
 This process helps maintain the health of the pituitary itself.